anki-code/xonsh-cheatsheet/README.md

 # ...
 ```

+Note!
+When you're using full capturing the stdout and stderr will be captured and there will be no terminal (tty) connected.
+You can use this operator only for non interactive tools running.
+If you will do `!(ls | fzf)` or `!(python -c "input()")` the executed command will be suspended by POSIX OS ([1](https://www.linusakesson.net/programming/tty/), [2](http://curiousthing.org/sigttin-sigttou-deep-dive-linux)) because the process is waiting for input in background.
+Use uncaptured operators for interactive tools and read the futher materials around unthreadable mode to do things right.

 ### `$[]` - not capturing (return `None`), print stdout and stderr

+*Technical name of this operator: uncaptured mode.*

 Passes stdout to the screen and returns `None`: